Receive exceptional care from a renowned orthopedic team

 Surgical expertise is what matters most

-Every year, Michael Baratz, MD perform hundreds of total joint replacements, a mark of his skill and experience that also places our program in the high-volume category for these surgeries.
-Dr. Baratz is skilled in the latest reconstructive and joint replacement techniques, including direct anterior hip arthroplasty, and minimally invasive arthroscopic surgery.
+Every year, Michael Baratz, MD and Jeffrey Zarin, MD perform hundreds of total joint replacements, a mark of his skill and experience that also places our program in the high-volume category for these surgeries.
+Drs.
+Baratz and Zarin are skilled in the latest reconstructive and joint replacement techniques, including direct anterior hip arthroplasty, and minimally invasive arthroscopic surgery.

-Dr. Baratz treats many people who have from multiple illnesses or serious neuromuscular disorders, such as paralysis following a stroke.
-As a result, doctors throughout Greater Boston entrust him with patients who have severe conditions.
+Our orthopedic surgeons treats many people who have from multiple illnesses or serious neuromuscular disorders, such as paralysis following a stroke.
+As a result, doctors throughout Greater Boston entrust us with patients who have severe conditions.
 They also regularly refer people who need joint replacement revision, a high-risk procedure because of its potential for dangerous complications.

 Should total joint replacement be your best treatment option, you will be in excellent hands.
-Dr. Baratz personally performs all the procedures at the Total Joint Replacement Program.
+Our joint surgeons personally performs all the procedures at the Total Joint Replacement Program.

 Is total joint replacement right for you?